openshift/origin-aggregated-logging/deployer/README.md

 The next step will be to create the Deployment configuration that will be used to scale up the enrichment fluentd pods.
 Save the following file to your local file system as `enrichment-fluentd-dc.yaml`.
-Be sure to update the value of "K8S_HOST_URL" and "OPS_HOST" as necessary:
+Be sure to update the value of "OPS_HOST" as necessary:

     apiVersion: v1
     kind: "DeploymentConfig"